 If you have a passport issued by one of the countries or territories listed in Paragraph ST 22.1 of Appendix Student of the Immigration Rules, then you will qualify for the differentiation arrangement (you may have heard this referred to as being a 'low risk national').
-This only applies if you are applying from the country or territory where you are living or from within the UK.
+This only applies if you are applying from the country or territory where you live or within the UK.